HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 ## 3\.
 Separable SSS - UE4
 TODO

+Advantages of a Sum-of-Gaussians Diffusion Profile

+However, each Gaussian convolution texture can be computed separably and, provided our fit is accurate, the weighted sum of these textures will accurately approximate the lengthy 2D convolution by the original, nonseparable function.
+This provides a nice way to accelerate general convolutions by nonseparable functions: approximate a nonseparable convolution with a sum of separable convolutions.
+We use this same idea to accelerate a high-dynamic-range (HDR) bloom filter in Section 14.6.

 ## References
 [dEon 2007] [Eugene dEon, David Luebke.
 "Advanced Techniques for Realistic Real-Time Skin Rendering."
 GPU Gem 3.](https://developer.nvidia.com/gpugems/gpugems3/part-iii-rendering/chapter-14-advanced-techniques-realistic-real-time-skin)